 All-in coverage

-All-in coverage is the most comprehensive type of condo association insurance policy.
-It covers everything that a walls-in master policy covers, but extends coverage to built-in appliances.
+The most comprehensive type of condo association insurance policy, all-in coverage covers everything that a walls-in master policy covers, but extends coverage to built-in appliances.
 All-in policies may also extend coverage to alterations and unit improvements that you made.
 If your condo association has an all-in master policy, you may not need to add any dwelling coverage to your individual condo insurance policy.

 Do I need loss assessment coverage?

-It’s a good idea to add loss assessment coverage to your personal home or condo insurance policy if you live in an HOA.
+It’s a good idea to add loss assessment coverage — designed to cover costs that exceed the limit of your HOA master policy — to your personal home (HO-3) or condo insurance (HO-6) policy if you live in an HOA.
 That’s because an HOA insurance master policy only covers damage and liability claims to shared spaces up to the coverage limits in its policy.
-If a claim exceeds those limits, then the HOA usually requires members to pay an equal share of the leftover amount.
+If a claim exceeds those limits, then the HOA usually requires members to pay an equal share of the leftover amount, so loss assessment coverage can protect you from paying that cost out of pocket.

 What happens if I'm overinsured?